boschrexroth/ctrlx-automation-sdk/doc/foss.md

 ### fossinfo format

-For more information about "fossinfo.xml" please refer to the guideline in the SDK <span style="color:red;">**TODO: Where?**</span>.
+For more information about "fossinfo.json" please refer to the guideline in the SDK <span style="color:red;">**TODO: Where?**</span>.

-If FOSS license texts are displayed within the app, at least a reference to the license display in the app must be provided in the "fossinfo.xml".
+If FOSS license texts are displayed within the app, at least a reference to the license display in the app must be provided in the "fossinfo.json".

 ### CycloneDX format